Research & Development Society

 • What you need to know about recruiters and how you can leverage contract-to-hire positions.
 Even if you haven’t considered a staffing solution, this module explains the benefits of this option for getting your foot in the door of your future company.

-• How to craft a resume that increases the chances a company will read it as well as how to create a CV that’s tailored for an industry position.
-This module will detail the ingredients of a strong bullet point for your summary and how you can incorporate details that underscore your suitability for an R&D position.
+• How to craft a resume that increases the chances a company will read it as well as how to create resumes that are tailored for specific R&D position.
+This module will detail the ingredients of writing strong bullet point for resume, as well as how to adapt these bullet points for your LinkedIn profile to show continuity between your resume and LinkedIn profile.

 Module #5 The Interview Process For R&D Positions